 This is a worker’s market: workers get to choose where they work (you have to try a lot harder to keep good people, if you want them to work for you).
 Culture is a key way to recruit and retain the best employees.

 As far as start-ups, this is a key differentiator: Are people happy at their work?
 What’s the vibe?
 What are the people like who work here?

 Let’s Get Started

-In every company, there are problems that your company culture is creating and problems that your company needs to address through culture.
+In every company, there are problems that your workplace culture is creating and problems that your company needs to address through culture.
 Think of culture as internal branding — it is not passive, but active and creative.
 Culture is as goal-oriented, purposeful, and intentional as the product you are working on.
 So, how are you going to get there?